zsmartsystems/com.zsmartsystems.zigbee/README.md

 # License

 The code is licensed under [Eclipse Public License](https://www.eclipse.org/legal/epl-v10.html).
+Refer to the [license file](LICENSE) for further information.

 Some parts of this code are from [zigbee4java](https://github.com/tlaukkan/zigbee4java) which in turn is derived from [ZB4O](http://zb4osgi.aaloa.org/) projects which are licensed under the [Apache-2 license](https://www.apache.org/licenses/LICENSE-2.0).
-Refer to the [license file](LICENSE) for further information.
+These are being refactored out to ensure the contributions to this reportisory are understood.

+Some documentation used to create parts of this framework is copyright © ZigBee Alliance, Inc. All rights Reserved.
+The following copyright notice is copied from the ZigBee documentation.

+Elements of ZigBee Alliance specifications may be subject to third party intellectual property rights, in- cluding without limitation, patent, copyright or trademark rights (such a third party may or may not be a member of ZigBee).
+ZigBee is not responsible and shall not be held responsible in any manner for identifying or failing to identify any or all such third party intellectual property rights.

+No right to use any ZigBee name, logo or trademark is conferred herein.
+Use of any ZigBee name, logo or trademark requires membership in the ZigBee Alliance and compliance with the ZigBee Logo and Trademark Policy and related ZigBee policies.

+This document and the information contained herein are provided on an “AS IS” basis and ZigBee DIS- CLAIMS ALL WARRANTIES EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO (A) ANY WARRANTY THAT THE USE OF THE INFORMATION HEREIN WILL NOT INFRINGE ANY RIGHTS OF THIRD PARTIES (INCLUDING WITHOUT LIMITATION ANY INTELLECTUAL PROPERTY RIGHTS INCLUDING PATENT, COPYRIGHT OR TRADEMARK RIGHTS) OR (B) ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE OR NONINFRINGEMENT.
+IN NO EVENT WILL ZIGBEE BE LIABLE FOR ANY LOSS OF PROFITS, LOSS OF BUSINESS, LOSS OF USE OF DATA, INTERRUPTION OF BUSINESS, OR FOR ANY OTHER DIRECT, INDIRECT, SPECIAL OR EXEMPLARY, INCIDENTIAL, PUNITIVE OR CONSEQUENTIAL DAMAGES OF ANY KIND, IN CONTRACT OR IN TORT, IN CONNECTION WITH THIS DOCUMENT OR THE INFORMATION CONTAINED HEREIN, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH LOSS OR DAMAGE.
+All Company, brand and product names may be trademarks that are the sole property of their respective owners.